baendlorel/rollup-plugin-const-enum/README.md

 };
 ```

-## Limitations / Important notes
+## Important notes

+- Scans and collects all const enums and applies them to every included file.
+  - Cannot scan a specific file and apply it to another specific file.
 - This plugin does not use any AST transformer.
-- Replacements are based on the textual key `EnumName.Member`.
+- Replacements are based on the textual key `EnumName.Member` using RegExp.
-- Only supports for simple cases.
-Ambigous, expressions are not supported.
+- Only supports simple cases.
+Ambiguous or complex expressions are not supported.

 ## License